In this article

 How to handle employees off with work-related stress

 You should stay in touch with the employee throughout their absence especially if this is likely to be long term; with people who suffer from stress, it often is very lengthy.
 You should update the person on their position, whether or not you have made changes to their workplace duties, any changes to sick pay or any promotion opportunities that may arise in the future.

 In short, you must keep them in the loop so that when they do return to work, they are ready to resume their duties.

 Other topics to discuss in these sickness absence meetings include:

-- Your understanding of their illness and the reason of their absence
+- Your understanding of their illness and the reason for their absence.

 Return to work interview

 The return to work interview offers an opportunity to welcome the employee back to work.
-It helps you evaluated whether really they are well enough to return to normal duties and it gives you a chance to highlight their importance to your business.
+It helps you evaluate whether they are well enough to return to normal duties and it gives you a chance to highlight their importance to your business.

-When the employee has been absence because of workplace stress, you should try and understand the triggers and try to make appropriate changes within your organisation if necessary.
+When the employee has been absent because of workplace stress, you should try and understand the triggers and try to make appropriate changes within your organisation if necessary.